vany0114/EF.DbContextFactory/README.md

 ## Getting Started

 EF.DbContextFactory provides you integration with most popular dependency injection frameworks such as [Unity](https://github.com/unitycontainer/unity), [Ninject](http://www.ninject.org/), [Structuremap](http://structuremap.github.io/) and [.Net Core](https://dotnet.github.io/).
-So there are for now five Nuget packages listed above that you can use like an extension to inject your DbContext as a factory.
+So there five Nuget packages so far listed above that you can use like an extension to inject your DbContext as a factory.

 All of nuget packages add a generic extension method to the dependency injection framework container called `AddDbContextFactory`.
 It needs the derived DbContext Type and as an optional parameter, the name or the connection string itself. ***If you have the default one (DefaultConnection) in the configuration file, you dont need to specify it***